cssidy/minecraft/README.md

 ## Code Example

 The code in this repository is Python 3.5.
-However, there are languages that are compatible with Minecraft: Pi Edition including:
+However, there are other languages that are compatible with Minecraft: Pi Edition including:

 1. Java
 2. [Node.js](https://npmjs.org/package/minecraft-pi)